PNI Practicum logo

 • Deal with a pressing problem.
 If you would like to address a specific problem in your community or organization, this course can help you make sense of what is happening and discover new solutions.

-• See what PNI can do for you.
-If you think PNI might be useful to your community or organization, but you aren't sure whether it's worth the investment of time and resources, this course can help you evaluate PNI's potential to meet your needs.
+• Give PNI a try.
+If you think PNI might be useful to your community or organization, this course can help you evaluate PNI's potential to meet your needs.

 • Walk the path of stories.
 If you love stories and everything to do with them, this course can help you turn your passion into a valuable skill you can use to help people and grow your career.